Stephanie loves trying out new recipes and sharing family favorites!

 From October through March each year, I make classic Chex Mix almost every weekend.
 It's a great snack—perfect for the holidays, for the Super Bowl, and all the gatherings in between.

 Yes, I know that many grocery stores carry pre-made Chex Mix on the shelves.
 But, trust me, there is nothing that can compare to your own homemade version.
 It's easy.
 It's inexpensive.
 And, it's the best tasting treat you can offer your family and guests.
 The recipe I use is one handed down from my grandmother and my mom.
 It differs slightly from the ones you might find on the side of the cereal boxes.
 And I would say—in a good way!

 Like any recipe, you can adjust this one to your own tastes.
 Don't like nuts?
 Then replace them with bagel chips.
 Pretzels not your thing?
 Not a problem... just take them out.

 When you make this classic Chex Mix recipe, your entire kitchen will be filled with the delicious smells of home-baked goodness.
-In 2 hours' time, you can have a tasty, easy-to-make snack.
-It will keep for up to 2 months in a sealed Tupperware container (but your supply probably won't last that long!)
+In two hours' time, you can have a tasty, easy-to-make snack.
+It will keep for up to two months in a sealed Tupperware container (but your supply probably won't last that long!)

 Cook Time for Classic Chex Mix